Applying Gromov's Amenable Localization to Geodesic Flows: The localized Poincar e Duality for geodesic flows

-The norms $\| \sim \|_\mho$ induce norms $\| \sim \|_\mho^\bullet$ in the quotient spaces respectively.
-Recall that the ``quotient norm" of a given vector $\vec V$ in the quotient space is defined to be the infimum of the norms of all the vectors (in the original space) that represent $\vec V$.
+The semi-norms $\| \sim \|_{\mathbf\mho}$ induce ``honest" norms $\| \sim \|_{\mathbf\mho}^\bullet$ in the quotient spaces\footnote{Recall that the ``quotient norm" of a given vector $\vec V$ in the quotient space is defined to be the infimum of the norms of all the vectors (in the original space) that represent $\vec V$.} respectively.